gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/05_advanced/04_reverting.md

 ## Overview
 Reverting allows you to undo changes made by previous commits without rewriting history.
 This is useful for correcting mistakes or removing unwanted changes in a safe and traceable way.

-## Task 1: Identify the Commit to Revert
+## 1: Identify the Commit to Revert

 1. Open your terminal and navigate to your repository.
 2. View the commit history: